0xRick/0xRick.github.io/_posts/2019-7-13-friendzone.md

 # I need to edit the script later
 # Sam ~ python developer
 ```
-#### So if we can write to that script then we can get a shell as root.
+<br> So if we can write to that script then we can get a shell as root.
 Unfortunately we can't :
 ![](/images/hackthebox/friendzone/18.png)
-#### But I noticed that it's importing the `os` library.
+<br> But I noticed that it's importing the `os` library.
 Usually python libraries are only writable by root, but I checked `os.py` and friend had permissions to write to it :
 ```
 friend@FriendZone:/usr/lib/python2.7$ ls -la | grep os
 -rwxr-xr-x  1 root   root     4635 Apr 16  2018 os2emxpath.py